 How Can I Lower My Body Temperature While Sleeping?

 If lowering the entire temperature of your home is impractical, it may make more sense to lower the temperature in just your bed.
 Using no blankets may not be the best option considering a cover helps provide an intuitive sense of protection and comfort.
 However, using fewer blankets can aid in lowering your body temperature.
 A weighted blanket made from a thin material can serve as the best of both worlds.

 Your Bed 2.0: Tech and Gadgets

 Alternatively, there are some very clever gadgets designed to help maintain the best temperature for sleeping.
-A few of these are actual mats or pads such as the Chilipad which circulates warm or cold water through small tubes in a comfortable pad that you sleep on during the night.
+A few of these are actual cooling mattress toppers or pads such as the Chilipad which circulates warm or cold water through small tubes in a comfortable pad that you sleep on during the night.

 Something else we all can relate to is those times during the night where we wake up with our pillow feeling like it is way too warm.
 Flipping it over can provide temporary relief, but waking up multiple times a night to do this can be an annoying interruption to our sleep that can add up over time.
 A solution to that issue could be to use a pillow specifically designed to stay cooler as you sleep, such as the Moona Smart Pillow.

 While you sleep your heart rate and breathing slow down as your body cools.
 If the temperature of your body is gently and gradually lowered to the temperature which is best for sleep, you will naturally begin to feel sleepy as your processes begin to slow down in the same way they do while you are asleep.
 You can sort of look at it as a very healthy and natural micro-hypothermia!
 (Don't worry.
 Perfectly safe!)